 The 1969 model year saw a running change that took place around 17 February 1969, when the air cleaner base was changed because of an issue with the automatic choke coming off too soon, causing a driveability and emissions problem.
 Ford added a vent to the heat tube for the choke to help keep the choke on longer.
 The choke tube was redesigned to include a tee and a hose was added to connect the tube to a thermal vent mounted in the bowl of the air cleaner.
 Air cleaners with the thermal vents also had a small strap spot welded to the outer edge of the bowl to support the hose.
-There change was described in TSB #114, issued on 2 May 1969.
+The change was described in TSB #114, Article 1780, issued on 2 May 1969.

 The 1969 base used for Q-code cars has a metal elbow in front that's used to link the base to the breather that mounts on top of the driver's side valve cover via a rubber hose.
 Here's a shot of the 1969 Q-code air cleaner.
 Note the various stickers.
 I'm not sure if the "COBRA" sticker is original since I've also seen cars with a sticker that reads "COBRA JET" instead of "COBRA".